 Our clinical trials with Remoxy and Oxytrex measure clinical symptoms, such as pain and physical dependence.
 These symptoms are not biologically measurable.
-The success of Remoxy and Oxytrex in clinical trials depends on reaching statistically significant changes in patients' symptoms based on clinician-rated scales.
+The success of Remoxy, Oxytrex and our other abuse resistant drug candidates in clinical trials depends on reaching statistically significant changes in patients' symptoms based on clinician-rated scales.
 Due in part to a lack of consensus on standardized processes for assessing clinical outcomes, these scores may or may not be reliable, useful or acceptable to regulatory agencies.

-We have no history of developing oncology or hemophilia drug candidates.
-We do not know whether any of our planned clinical trials in oncology or hemophilia will result in marketable products.
+We have no history of developing metastatic melanoma or hemophilia drug candidates.
+We do not know whether any of our planned clinical trials in metastatic melanoma or hemophilia will result in marketable drugs.